 While you can obtain a construction loan to build a new house entirely, you can also get an equity loan on a partially finished home.
 Both types of loans will likely require you to pay only interest on the loan while the home is under construction, and then mandate a balloon payment of the entire amount financed once construction is complete.
 At this point, you'll probably have an option to refinance this construction loan into a traditional equity loan or mortgage.

 HUD 203(k) Rehab

-The Housing and Urban Development Administration also offers government-sponsored rehabilitation loans for homes that need repair, renovation or rehabilitation.
+The U.S. Department of Housing and Urban Development also offers government-sponsored rehabilitation loans for homes that need repair, renovation or rehabilitation.
 You're eligible for this program if your home is a one- to four-family dwelling or a condominium.
 If you own a freestanding structure, it must have been at least partially constructed in the last year.
-Each HUD 203(k) application is reviewed individually by the loan officer managing the application, so speak with your lender prior to applying for this equity loan.
+Each HUD 203(k) application is reviewed individually by the loan officer managing the application, so speak with your lender before applying for this equity loan.

 Based in Eugene, Ore., Duncan Jenkins has been writing finance-related articles since 2008.
 His specialties include personal finance advice, mortgage/equity loans and credit management.
 Jenkins obtained his bachelor's degree in English from Clark University.